No shows at this time

 The journey of rapper, singer, songwriter Optikz, once littered with unresolved childhood trauma, multiple addictions and mental, emotional and physical health issues is now paved with songs of healing, hope, courage and inspiration.

 Born in 1983 in Cairns, Queensland, Australia, Darren Piper (Optikz) and his family moved to Guelph, Ontario, Canada in 1990.
-As a teen he struggled to feel safe and secure: at home, an abusive and dysfunctional religious family environment; in an evangelical church community; and at high school.
+As a teen he struggled to feel safe and secure: at home, an abusive and dysfunctional religious family environment; a shame-based church community; and at high school.
 He found acceptance, connection and respect in the skateboarding, breakdancing and hip hop communities.
 A severe skateboard injury to his ankle, along with a lower spine disorder, forced him to have two major reconstructive surgeries and put the brakes on his promising skateboarding career.
 As he recuperated, he found solace in hip hop music and by the time he was 18, he’d joined and help build the rap group RCR and was featured on the group’s first and only release, Royal City Records Presents RCR.
 The group performed several shows in South-Western Ontario and in 2001 they opened for rap group THE RASCALZ at the "RELOADED" Tour in Guelph.

 Optikz continued to quickly develop his talent for rhyming, singing and songwriting participating in local rhyme cyphers, hip hop open mic events and freestyle battles against other local emcees.
 In his early 20s he left RCR to go solo, releasing AREA FIFTY ONE NINE COVERT OPS, his first independent, underground full-length solo album.
 2006 turned into a watershed year as Optikz graduated from Seneca College’s Independent Music Production program, won the Magic 106.1 “ROYAL CITY SINGS” contest and was one of four winners of the 91.5 The Beat “RHYTHM OF THE FUTURE TALENT SEARCH” contest.
 He also opened for SNOW, K-OS and JELLESTONE at the 91.5 The Beat “HIPHOPTOBERFEST and released the single “Rise Up” produced by and featuring MARCUS KANE.